 - Collecting the necessary operational data to properly perform multi-phase modeling

-Utilizing sub-meter accurate GPS and a pipeline current mapping (PCM) tool to collect accurate depth of cover data, a pipeline elevation profile is created from data collected along the pipeline.
+Utilizing sub-meter accurate GPS and a pipeline current mapper (PCM) tool to collect accurate depth of cover data, a pipeline elevation profile is created from data collected along the pipeline.
 This data, in conjunction with the multi-phase flow modeling calculations determined by our liquid hold-up software allows for critical inclination angle locations to be identified as potential water hold-up locations.

 Based on the model results developed in the indirect inspection, multiple excavations can be performed to allow for direct physical examination of the predicted hold up points.
 Ultrasonic thickness testing of the excavated pipeline is performed to evaluate whether or not internal corrosion is a present threat at these hold-up locations.